uncinc/layer-notes/README.md

 v0.4 (beta)

-# Layer notes
+# Layer Notes
-Layernotes is a tool that you can use to easaly create Tickets for the Bugtracker Manits.
+Layer Notes is a tool that you can use to easily create Tickets for the Bugtracker Mantis.

 ## Installation
 1. Clone the repository `git clone git@github.com:mat1th/layer-notes.git`